-Comedian Charlie Chaplin, whom she met during her six-month lecture tour in the US in 1934, would reference it in his 1952 film Limelight.
+Actor Charlie Chaplin, whom she met during her six-month lecture tour in the US in 1934, would reference it in his 1952 film "Limelight."

 "Gertrude Stein Has Arrived": This was the sign that flashed in New York's Times Square greeting the author and her life partner, Alice B. Toklas, when Stein returned to the US after a 30-year absence for the publicity tour of her bestselling quasi-memoir.

-The "witty, gossipy, and irreverent memoir" about her life in Paris was written from the perspective of her partner Toklas, turning them into the world's most famous lesbian couple at the time.
-Published in New York in 1933, it sold out nine days before publication and was reprinted four times in the two following years.
+The "witty, gossipy, and irreverent memoir" about her life in Paris was written from the perspective of her partner, turning them into the world's most famous lesbian couple at the time.
+Published in New York in 1933, it sold out nine days before publication and was reprinted four times in the following two years.

 Stein's acerbic observations about some of her famous Paris salon guests didn't go down well, however.

-Her activities during World War II have been subject to more critical scrutiny.
+Stein's activities during World War II have been subject to more critical scrutiny.
 As a Jew and a homosexual living in Nazi-occupied France, she was advised to leave the country.
 Yet Stein and Toklas simply left Paris for Bilignin, which was in the Free Zone of Vichy.
-The Vichy Regime was a Nazi puppet government headed by former French general Philippe Petain — whose antisemitic speeches Stein translated to English, although they were never published.
+The Vichy regime was a Nazi puppet government headed by former French General Philippe Petain — whose antisemitic speeches Stein translated to English, although they were never published.

-Stein died 75 years ago, on July 27, 1946 in France, at the age of 72.
-She is buried in the Pere Lachaise cemetery, alongside other luminaries like Oscar Wilde, Frederic Chopin, Edith Piaf, Amedeo Modigliani and Jim Morrison.
+Stein died on July 27, 1946, in France, at the age of 72.
+She is buried in Pere Lachaise Cemetery, alongside other luminaries like Oscar Wilde, Frederic Chopin, Edith Piaf, Amedeo Modigliani and Jim Morrison.